Panasonic India launches new smart home division

-New Delhi, April 21 (IANS) Panasonic India on Wednesday launched a new Spatial Solutions division as part of its strategic expansion for smart home solutions.
+New Delhi: Panasonic India on Wednesday launched a new Spatial Solutions division as part of its strategic expansion for smart home solutions.

 Spatial Solutions will operate as a separate division that will combine the expertise of consumer appliances and life solutions to accelerate smart home living solutions including Miraie, Panasonic's Internet of Things and Artificial Intelligence (AI)-enabled connected living platform.